AmingAndrei/violence.website/content/factions/pale/viridian.md

     - Continuously works to maximize crop yield and bio-efficiency.

 2. Botanical Research
-    - Conducts ongoing studies into BLACKSPACE-native flora, examining their potential applications.
+    - Conducts ongoing studies into BLACKSPACE-native flora, examining their potential applications, under the supervision of Ultraviolet.

 3. Ecological Recovery
     - Leads efforts to restore flora and fauna lost during the Ashen Winter Incident, focusing on genetic adaptation of extinct or endangered species and controlled reintroduction into stabilised zones.